Care.com Review, Our In-Depth Analysis

 - In-home care: Care.com is ideal if you want your loved one to age in place instead of living in an assisted living facility.

-- Affordable prices: With hourly prices starting as low as $14, finding an in-home caregiver on Care.com can be much cheaper than popular home care agencies like Visiting Angels.
+- Affordable prices: With hourly rates varying by location and caregiver experience, finding an in-home caregiver on Care.com can be more affordable than popular home care agencies.

 - Verified caregivers: All Care.com caregivers are background-checked, giving you peace of mind when trusting them to care for your loved ones.